MeTuL10/online-streaming-analytics/README.md

 # Online streaming analytics

 Data analytics on Twitch streamers using R programming.
-Performed clustering using K medois are heirarchical agglomerative clustering to group the streamers together.
+Performed clustering using K medoids aand heirarchical agglomerative clustering to group the streamers together.
 Employed 3 classification models to predict streamers’ positions and regression models to forecast their growth providing insights into their potential viewership and popularity.